Mobile Apps v Mobile Sites

 David Dwyer is Managing Director of Inspire Web Development.
 He has years of experience in a range of web and IT roles plus seven years in sales and marketing in a blue-chip FMCG company.
 David’s academic and professional qualifications include a BA (Hons) in Business Economics (Personnel & Ergonomics) from the University of Paisley, an MSc in Information Technology (Systems) from Heriot-Watt University and PRINCE2 Practitioner-level certification.
 He is also an active member of the British Computer Society, Entrepreneurial Exchange and Business for Scotland.

-Inspire Web Development, m-commerce, Mobile Apps, Mobile Commerce, Mobile Websites, Responsive Web Design, The Evolving Web, Web Consultancy
+Digital Trends, Inspire Web Development, m-commerce, Mobile Apps, Mobile Commerce, Mobile Websites, Responsive Web Design, The Evolving Web, UI, User Interface, Web Consultancy, Web Design